sup95/Abode/blog/posts/2019-09-29-retry-vs-circuit-breaker.md

 - **Closed**: Like the current is allowed to flow through in an electrical circuit breaker when closed, here, the request is allowed to flow through to the server.

     The circuit breaker maintains a count of failures.
-If the request that was allowed to pass through fails, the cicruit breaker increments the failure count.
+If the request that was allowed to pass through fails, the circuit breaker increments the failure count.
 Once this failure count reaches a particular threshold in a given time period, the circuit breaker moves into the **open** state and starts a timer.

     The purpose of the timer is to give some time to the system to heal before it starts receiving requests again.
 Once this timer expires, the circuit breaker moves to the **half-open** state.